Skip to main content

 • rely less on processed foods

-Read meal plans for children aged 1 to 4
+Meal plans for children age 1 to 4

 Have a daily routine

 Try to have regular mealtimes where you sit down at a table with your child to eat together.
-When your child sees you eating lots of different foods, they are more likely to do the same.
+When your child sees you eating lots of different foods, they are more likely to try them too.

 Breakfast is important

 Make sure your child eats breakfast every day.
 It gives them the energy they need.
-Lead by example and make sure you eat a breakfast.
+Lead by example and have breakfast too.
 Sit down with your child for breakfast as often as possible.

 Making mealtimes easier

-Eat the same meal together at mealtime.
+Eat the same meal together at the same time.
 Do not make different meals for children.
-Try to make each meal healthy and balanced with a mix of food groups from the food pyramid shelves.
+Try to make each meal healthy and balanced with a mix of food groups from the food pyramid.

 Get them to join in

-Try to make meal times a relaxed, happy, and fun occasion.
+Try to make mealtimes a relaxed, happy and fun occasion.
+Involve all the family.

 • shopping